iprak/winix/README.md

 The device data is fetched every 30 seconds.

-There are few new services `winix.manual, winix.plasmawave_off, winix.plasmawave_on` to control some specific features of the purifier which is in addition to the default fan services `fan.speed, fan.toggle, fan.turn_off, fan.turn_on`.
+There are few new services `winix.plasmawave_off, winix.plasmawave_on` to control some specific features of the purifier which is in addition to the default fan services `fan.speed, fan.toggle, fan.turn_off, fan.turn_on`.